How to Build Your Own Covered Deck

 So far the cutting of the lumber and nailing it together was straight forward, but things change when constructing rafters.
 All the deck lumber, and the boards used to make the ridge and other framework for the roof are cut at 90º angles, but the cuts on the raters need to be made at the slope of the roof; in this case a 4/12 pitch or about 18º.
 The use of a speed square, a special square for roof work, will make the task much easier and they are not expensive.

 The upper end of each rafter needed to be cut at 18º then, so that it will fit square against the ridge.
 The lower end, sitting on what would be the top plate of a normal wall, needs to have a birds mouth cut into it to fit properly.
-The video to the right gives a good demonstration of cutting a birds mouth into the lower end of a rafter, and the photos show how it is fit and nailed into place.
+The video below gives a good demonstration of cutting a birds mouth into the lower end of a rafter, and the photos show how it is fit and nailed into place.